 - is registered with four beds

-- provides short break respite to adults and children, but at separate times
+- provides short break respite to adults

 - is adapted for people with physical disabilities, including hoist system and adapted bathroom

 You will have your own bedroom.
 You can lock your bedroom door.
 No one will enter your room without asking you first.
 There is a lockable facility in your bedroom so you can keep your money safe.
 If you prefer the staff can look after it.

 There is a telephone which you can use to call friends and family.
 Staff at the unit can help you with this if you need it.